Xaque8787/m3uparser/README.md

 The default for EZPZTV is to set libraries to real time monitoring.
 So content is added picked up on the server when it is added from a parser run (interval you set).
 However you can force a library refresh every interval by setting `REFRESH_LIB=true` in your compose or ezpztv.env file.

 Default is set to `REFRESH_LIB=false`

+### BYPASS_HEADER

+Setting this to true will have the script download the m3u urls regardless if it is available from provider or not.
+It will still check for 200 response from url, but will not check for content-type or content-disposition from the header response.
+These two checks are useful for ensuring the m3u file downloaded is actually available from the provider.
+In some cases if your provider is "down", you still may get a 200ok response from their server, but the m3u file that will be downloaded will be empty, resulting in a failed parsing.
+There are cases where the provider does not have a content-disposition entry in their url header response, so setting this env variable to false will bypass this check and download the m3u file regardless.

 ### CLEAN_SYNC